-In FIA_UID.1.1, the PP/ST author should specify a list of TSF-mediated actions that can be performed by the TSF on behalf of a user before the user has to identify itself.
+984 In FIA_UID.1.1, the PP/ST author should specify a list of TSF-mediated actions that can be performed by the TSF on behalf of a user before the user has to identify itself.
 If no actions are appropriate, component FIA_UID.2 User identification before any action should be used instead.
 An example of such an action might include the request for help on the login procedure.

-FIA_UID.2 User identification before any action

-In this component users will be identified.
+Class FIA: Identification and authentication FIA_UID.2 User identification before any action User application notes In this component users will be identified.
 A user is not allowed by the TSF to perform any action before being identified.

-G.6 User-subject binding (FIA_USB)

-An authenticated user, in order to use the TOE, typically activates a subject.
+G.6 User-subject binding (FIA_USB) User notes An authenticated user, in order to use the TOE, typically activates a subject.
 The user's security attributes are associated (totally or partially) with this subject.
 This family defines requirements to create and maintain the association of the user's security attributes to a subject acting on the user's behalf.

 FIA_USB.1 User-subject binding

+988

+User application notes

-The phrase "acting on behalf of" has proven to be a contentious issue in source criteria.
-It is intended that a subject is acting on behalf of the user who caused the subject to come into being or to be activated to perform a certain task.
+It is intended that a subject is acting on behalf of the user who caused the

+subject to come into being or to be activated to perform a certain task.

 Therefore, when a subject is created, that subject is acting on behalf of the user who initiated the creation.
 In cases where anonymity is used, the subject is still acting on behalf of a user, but the identity of that user is unknown.
 A special category of subjects are those subjects that serve multiple users (e.g. a server process).
-In such cases the user that created this subject is assumed to be the "owner".
+In such cases the user that created this subject is assumed

+to be the "owner".